GaryJBlake/garyjblake.github.io/content/post/vvs-whats-new/edition-06.md

 - Added `Undo-AntiAffinityRule` cmdlet to remove an Anti-Affinity Rule from vCenter Server.
 - Added `Undo-VmStartupRule` cmdlet to remove a VM to VM vSphere DRS Rule from vCenter Server.
 - Added `Undo-WorkspaceOneDirectoryGroup` cmdlet to remove Active Directory Groups from Workspace ONE Access Directory sync.
-- Added `Add-SupervisorClusterLicense` cmdlet to install and assign a license to a Tanzu Kubernetes Cluster.
+- Added `Add-SupervisorClusterLicense` cmdlet to install and assign a license to a Supervisor Cluster.
 - Added `Request-SignedCertificate` cmdlet to request a signed certificate from a Microsoft Certificate Authority.
 - Added `Set-vRSLCMDnsConfig` cmdlet to update the DNS configuration of vRealize Suite Lifecycle Manager.
 - Added `Undo-vRSLCMDnsConfig` cmdlet to revert the DNS configuration of vRealize Suite Lifecycle Manager to match SDDC Manager.